 US NAVAL OBSERVATORY/FLAGSTAFF

-A Permanent Resident Alien is eligible to apply to this lab.
-No Dual Citizens will be considered for this facility.
+You must be an U.S. citizen to apply to this lab.
+No Permanent Resident Aliens or Dual Citizens will be considered for this facility.

 The U.S. Naval Observatory (USNO) provides astronomical and timing data required by the Navy and other components of the Department of Defense for navigation, precise positioning, and command, control, and communications.